coin-or/Cbc/README.md

         replaced by corresponding --with-*-cflags and --with-*-lflags
         flags.
 Note that the include directories need to be specified via -I<dir> in --with-*-cflags.
+    * --enable-cbc-parallel is now enabled by default if a pthread library is found.
+Use --disable-cbc-parallel to disable.

  * Release 2.10.4 (in preparation)
    * Fix parsing of optional arguments to AMPL interface.